Skip to main content

 In AIchor an operator is actually a Kubernetes operator, which can be seen as an injected plugin inside a Kubernetes cluster.

 The main goal of the operators is to do distributed computing.
-Operators are useless in the case of running a single container.
+Operators don't have added value in the case of running a single container.

 To do that we need a component that deploys everything, assigns the role of each container informs ip/port of master process, etc.